allenling/magne/README.rst

 |       +           +          +
 +-------+-----------+----------+

-and when there are 1200+ ready tasks in curio(>1500 tasks in rabbitmq), one process coroutine would takes almost 100% cpu usage and hang.
+and when there are 1200+ ready tasks in curio(>1500 tasks in rabbitmq), coroutine would takes almost 100% cpu usage and hang.

 3.1 one process, but config lower water and height water
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++